phyletica/SumTimes/doc/source/intro/background.rst

 one dataset (it could actually consist of tens of thousands of trees found in several different files on your computer).

+In such a case, we would specify the two MRCA nodes (or their parent nodes) that we want to compare.
+Let's call these odes A and B, and assume we want to determine the probability that Node A diverged before (further back in the past) than Node B.
+In this case, |sumtimes|_ will check every tree in the posterior sample (barring any burn-in samples ignored) to see if the divergence time of Node A is greater than Node B. It will report the proportion of trees for which that is true, which is an approximation of the posterior probability that Node A diverged before Node B.

+Note, when comparing node ages from the same posterior sample, |sumtrees|_ will always do this *jointly*.
+I.e., it always compares the node-age values from the same tree to account for the potential correlation between the ages of the nodes.

 Comparing nodes across trees
 ----------------------------